 The Status column, located at the end of each row, displays the UCF's status.
 Data entered into the UCF is validated upon submission; therefore, successfully submitted UCFs should not contain errors.
-However, if you have attempted to submit a UCF with errors and did not immediately correct those errors and submit the record, you have 30 days to make updates to these records in Clearinghouse.
+However, if you have attempted to submit a UCF with errors and did not immediately correct those errors and submit the record, you have up to one (I) year to make updates to these records in Clearinghouse.